splunk/public-o11y-docs/gdi/opentelemetry/components/otlp-receiver.rst

 Get started
 =================================================

 .. note:: The OTLP receiver is included in the default configuration of the Splunk Distribution of the OpenTelemetry Collector.
-See more at :ref:`otel-configuration-ootb`.
+See :ref:`otel-configuration-ootb`.

 Follow these steps to configure and activate the component: